2021 Michigan Wolverines football team: Preseason

-2020 season

-The 2020 Michigan Wolverines football team compiled a 2–4 record in the COVID-19-shortened season.
-It was the program's worst record since 2008.
-The defense gave up an average of 34.5 points per game, ranking 95th among the nation's 128 major college football programs.

 Firing of Don Brown

 On December 22, 2020, Michigan fired defensive coordinator Don Brown.
 Brown had taken over as defensive coordinator in 2016 and led the 2016 squad to a No. 1 national ranking.

 Harbaugh's extension

 On January 8, 2021, head coach Jim Harbaugh signed a four-year contract extension with Michigan, continuing through the 2025 season.
 The extension reduced Harbaugh's $8-million base salary to $4 million for the 2021 season but added incentive bonuses of $500,000 for winning the Big Ten East, $1 million for winning the Big Ten championship, $500,000 for reaching the College Football Playoff semifinal, $1 million for winning the College Football Playoff, $75,000 for winning National Coach of the Year honors, and $50,000 for winning Big Ten Coach of the Year honors.
 The new agreement also lowered the buyout that the university would be required to pay if it fired him before the end of the contract.